Are you familiar with travel insurance?

 Wikipedia provides us one of my favorite definitions of travel insurance:

-Travel insurance is insurance that is intended to cover medical expenses, financial default of travel suppliers, and other losses incurred while traveling, either within one's own country, or internationally.
+insurance is insurance that is intended to cover medical expenses,

 Simply put, travel insurance is a very special line, designed to